Wednesday, February 5, 2025

 Assessing your current financial situation

-Understanding these factors will provide clarity on how much you can allocate towards retirement each month.
-This step sets the foundation for informed decision-making as you strategize for long-term financial health.
+Understanding these factors will help you see how much can be set aside for retirement a month.
+This step lays the groundwork for wise decisions as you plan towards long-term financial health.

 Creating a budget and setting aside money for retirement savings